OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 #### Configure the correct keyboard interaction

 The Master Detail UI Pattern requires you to be careful with how the tab key behaves on the page.
-You should set **tabindex="0"** to the list section of the pattern, so the focus is not lost somewhere else on the page.
-When the item in the list does not have text (you're using images), or the text is not descriptive (you're using short text), use **aria-label** to provide more information to screen readers.
+You should set **tabindex="0"** to the list section of the pattern, so the focus isn't lost somewhere else on the page.
+When the item in the list doesn't have text (you're using images), or the text isn't descriptive (you're using short text), use **aria-label** to provide more information to screen readers.

 #### Configure the correct switch of the focus